Top African football official faces world war crimes court - Journal du Cameroun

-Top African football official Patrice-Edouard Ngaissona faced judges at the International Criminal Court for the first time Friday, with his lawyer complaining his “dignity was not respected” during his arrest and extradition from France.
+A top African football official faced judges at the International Criminal Court Friday, with his lawyer complaining his “dignity was not respected” during his arrest and extradition from France.

-Ngaissona appeared before a three-judge bench at The Hague-based court’s headquarters, where judges informed him about his rights.
+Flanked by ICC security guards, Ngaissona, 51, appeared before a three-judge bench at The Hague-based court’s headquarters where judges informed him of his rights.

 The alleged crimes include murder, torture, mutilation, intentionally targeting and displacing civilians, pillaging, and enlisting child soldiers.